Binary Golay code: Mathematical definition

 The binary Golay code, G23 is a perfect code.
 That is, the spheres of radius three around code words form a partition of the vector space.
 G23 is a 12-dimensional subspace of the space F.

 The automorphism group of the perfect binary Golay code G23 (meaning the subgroup of the group S23 of permutations of the coordinates of F which leave G23 invariant), is the Mathieu group $M_{23}$.
 The automorphism group of the extended binary Golay code is the Mathieu group $M_{24}$, of order 2^{10} × 3^{3} × 5 × 7 × 11 × 23. $M_{24}$ is transitive on octads and on dodecads.
 The other Mathieu groups occur as stabilizers of one or several elements of W.

+There is a single word of weight 24, which is a 1-dimensional invariant subspace. $M_{24}$ therefore has an 11-dimensional irreducible representation on the field with 2 elements.
+In addition, since the binary golay code is a 12-dimensional subspace of a 24-dimensional space, $M_{24}$ also acts on the 12-dimensional quotient space, called the binary Golay cocode.
+A word in the cocode is in the same coset as a word of length 0, 1, 2, 3, or 4.
+In the last case, 6 (disjoint) cocode words all lie in the same coset.
+There is an 11-dimensional invariant subspace, consisting of cocode words with odd weight, which gives $M_{24}$ a second 11-dimensional representation on the field with 2 elements.